trimble-oss/website-modus.trimble.com/README.md

-# Modus Framework Guide
+# Modus Framework Styleguide

 The Modus Framework was developed as a common, open source platform for all of Trimble's web applications.

 ## Setup

-You will need
+You will need:

 - [Node](https://nodejs.org/en/download/)
 - [Git](https://git-scm.com/downloads)
 - [Visual Studio Code](https://code.visualstudio.com/download)